sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

 *The Pirate Queen* plays at the [Minack Theatre](https://www.minack.com/), Cornwall, from 29 June-3 July 2025.

+Sedos\
+By kind permission of Bouberg Productions Limited,Alain Boublil and Claude Michel Schönberg and by arrangement with Music Theatre International\
+Proudly presents

 Boublil and Schönberg’s *The Pirate Queen*

 Book by Alain Boublil and Claude-Michel Schönberg and Richard Maltby Jr.\